FAQs

 How long does the grooming process take?

-The next step is bathing where we express the anal glands if necessary and brush teeth if requested.
-After the bath, the dogs are towel dried and then blown dried with a high velocity, no heat, air dryer to remove excess water & fluff or smooth the coat.
+THE PROCESS: After a dog is checked in and has time to adjust to their surroundings the groomer will begin to prep your dog.
+This includes brushing, de-matting & removing excess hair if necessary, clipping nails, cleaning ears, etc. The next step is bathing where we express the anal glands if needed .
+After the bath, the dogs are towel dried and then blown dried with a high velocity, heated, air dryer to remove excess water & fluff or smooth the coat.
 If the dog is uncomfortable with the high velocity dryer, we will place them in our kennel room and allow them to dry with the kennel fans which takes much longer.
+The last step is to finish the dog by brushing the fur and then cutting/trimming/scissoring/shaving the fur which usually takes the most time.
+It is not a fast process but it is structured to ensure each dog has a calm, rewarding experience and leaves looking good & feeling refreshed.

 What kind of treats do you have?

-We also have single cookies which are wheat, corn and soy free.
+We also have single frosted cookies which are wheat, corn and soy free.
 We change up our variety but some take the shape of donuts, ice cream cones, and seasonal items like Easter eggs, pumpkin spice lattes, and ugly Christmas sweaters.
 We always have happy birthday bone cookies available in small and large sizes as well as birthday balloon cookies.

 Where can I park?